mulesoft-consulting/ASMonAzure/README.md

     ![](images/imageX.png)

-**CONGRATULATIONS!!!** You have completed install Anypoint Service Mesh and applying policies to kubernetes services via Anypoint Platform.
+**CONGRATULATIONS!!!** You have completed installing Anypoint Service Mesh and applying policies to kubernetes services via Anypoint Platform.